william-mckeon/OpenAgent-frontend/README.md

 ### Error handling

-The frontend exposes a consistent error taxonomy with emoji prefixes so operators can scan logs and banners at a glance.
+The frontend exposes a consistent error taxonomy with emoji prefixes so I can scan logs and banners at a glance.

 | Prefix | Class | Trigger |
 | --- | --- | --- |